Fun with Find

 - The

-tells find to locate files newer thanfilename
+-newer filenametells find to locate files newer thanfilename. - The

-flag tells find to locate files matching the regular expression.
+-regexflag tells find to locate files matching the regular expression.
 The regex that find uses is a little strange, however, and didn't follow many conventions I know; for one thing, it's assumed that the pattern you write will match against the entire string, and not just a portion of it.
-What I ended up using was-regex '.*access_log.*gz'
+What I ended up using was-regex '.*access_log.*gz', and that worked. - The

-flag tells find to format the printing.
+-printfflag tells find to format the printing.
 This is useful when using the output of find in another program.
-For instance, tar likes a list of filenames… so I used-printf "%p "
+For instance, tar likes a list of filenames… so I used-printf "%p ", which separated each filename with a space.

 I then backticked my full find statement and used it as the final argument to a tar command; voila! instant tar file with the files I need!